AutomationMusician/super-bowl-quiz/Readme.md

 1. Using docker-compse, run the postgres service in the background.
 1. Using docker-compose, run the initialize_database service in the foreground.
 Wait until the docker container exits.
 1. Using docker-compose, run the dockerized web service in the background.

+## Admin Console

+The Admin Console is a console application to edit and delete quizzes after they have been entered.
+Run in development mod with the command `npm run admin-console` and run in production mode with `docker-compose run admin-console`.